MardiGrass

-MardiGrass is a cannabis law reform rally and festival held annually, since 1993, in the town of Nimbin, in north east New South Wales, Australia.
+MardiGrass is a cannabis law reform rally and festival held annually since 1993, in the town of Nimbin, in north east New South Wales, Australia.

 History

-In March 1993, after a decade of raids and arrests, and a particularly intensive recent period of random street searches, arrests and rough treatment, a spontaneous demonstration erupted, and marched to the police station, pelting it with eggs and toilet paper.
+In March 1993, after a decade of raids and arrests, and a particularly intensive recent period of random street searches, arrests and rough treatment, a group marched to the police station and pelted it with eggs and toilet paper.
 Negative newspaper reports followed.
-Nimbin Hemp Embassy (formerly "Nimbin Hemp") members decided to hold a peaceful protest in a non-confrontational atmosphere that ordinary people could comfortably attend, on 1 May 1993.
+Nimbin Hemp Embassy (formerly "Nimbin Hemp") members decided to hold a peaceful protest in a non-confrontational atmosphere that ordinary people could comfortably attend on 1 May 1993.
 That was the first MardiGrass.
-(The spelling is that officially (‘officially’ means by the government) used by the MardiGrass Organising Body) The MardiGrass Organising Body (MOB) was formed to manage the event and consists entirely of volunteers.
+The MardiGrass Organising Body (MOB) was formed to manage the event and consists entirely of volunteers.
 The organisers expressed an intention to hold a MardiGrass every year until prohibition ends.